 Understandably, people involved in a divorce would like to maintain control of all their assets.
 For this reason, many choose to keep assets off the table.
 Some people maintain financial accounts and other activities during the marriage that the spouse never knew about.
 The only way to divide property fairly — and to ensure a proper level of child support or spousal support — is to locate and identify these hidden assets.

 Exposing these assets is the only sure way to get a fair divorce settlement.
-At Boyle Feinberg, P.C., we work with accountants and property division forensic analysts to help you avoid victimization by a spouse or an ex who is hiding assets.
+At Boyle Feinberg Sharma (BFS), our family law attorneys work with accountants and property division forensic analysts to help you avoid victimization by a spouse or an ex who is hiding assets.
 Hidden assets are especially possible when the spouse owns a business, has been the recipient of a major inheritance or has significant assets, including real estate, in many different locales.

-Call us at 312-376-8860 to schedule a consultation in our Chicago or Arlington Heights, Illinois offices.
+Call BFS at 312-376-8860 to schedule a consultation in our Chicago or Arlington Heights, Illinois offices.

-Calling On The Skills Of Forensic Accountants In Divorce
+Calling On The Skills Of Illinois Forensic Accountants In Divorce

 The methods used to hide assets range from offshore investments to gifts to children to secret bank accounts and safe deposit boxes.
 Those assets will be located and added to the marital property inventory.